Oru Sankeerthanam Pole: Publication

-The book was first published in September, 1993.
+The book was first published in September 1993.
 It sold more than 50,000 copies in the first six years and more than 100,000 copies in the first 12 years.
 The latter feat was celebrated at Thiruvananthapuram on August 3, 2005.

 Translations

-The novel was translated to English by A. J. Thomas as Like a Psalm.
-It has also been translated to Hindi and foreign language like Arabic.
+The novel was translated into English by A. J. Thomas as Like a Psalm.
+It has also been translated to Hindi and foreign languages, like Arabic.

 Adaptation

 It was adapted into a 2016 Indian film, titled In Return: Just a Book, by Shiny Benjamin with a screenplay by Paul Zacharia.
-It stars Russian actors Vladimir Postnikov as Dostoyevsky and Oksana Karmishina as his wife Anna respectively.
+It stars Russian actors Vladimir Postnikov as Dostoyevsky and Oksana Karmishina as his wife, Anna.